Jarren Duran Player Props: Red Sox vs. Cubs

 Jarren Duran At The Plate

-- In 7.1% of his games this season, he has homered, and 2% of his trips to the plate.

-- In 31.4% of his games this year, Duran has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.
+- He has hit a long ball in 7.0% of his games this year, and 1.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.